-UPDATE 1-India announces series of state-run bank mergers in bid to revive growth
+UPDATE 2-India announces series of state-run bank mergers to strengthen lenders

 “Twelve solidly present, well-consolidated, energised, adequately capital endowed banks will now operate,” Finance Minister Nirmala Sitharaman told a news conference.
 “We’re trying to build the NextGen banks.”

-The announcement came just as India released data showing its economic growth in the April-June quarter fell to 5%, the lowest level in more than six years.
+The announcement came as India released data showing its economic growth in the April to June quarter fell to 5%, the weakest in more than six years.

+The government has been taking steps to boost investment in the country, and to aid sectors such as banking and auto manufacturing.

-Sitharaman said that Oriental Bank of Commerce and United Bank would be merged with New Delhi-based Punjab National Bank, creating India’s second largest lender after State Bank of India.
+Sitharaman said Oriental Bank of Commerce and United Bank would be merged with New Delhi-based Punjab National Bank to create India’s second largest lender after State Bank of India.

-The government also announced that two lenders based in southern India, Canara Bank and Syndicate Bank , would be amalgamated.
+Two lenders based in southern India, Canara Bank and Syndicate Bank, would be amalgamated, the government added.

-In addition, Andhra Bank and Corporation Bank are to merge with Union Bank, while Indian Bank will merge with Allahabad Bank.
+Elsewhere Andhra Bank and Corporation Bank are to merge with Union Bank, while Indian Bank will merge with Allahabad Bank.

-“The mergers have been done selectively to ensure that the stronger banks are not impacted, due to the weaker banks in the merger process,” said Siddharth Purohit, a research analyst at SMC Institutional Equities.
+“The mergers have been done selectively to ensure that the stronger banks are not impacted due to the weaker banks in the merger process,” said Siddharth Purohit, a research analyst at SMC Institutional Equities.

+“The consolidation will aid economies of scale for these banks, resulting in improved cost of funds and operating efficiency,” said Mona Khetan, a banking analyst at Reliance Securities.

+However, merger-related issues including human resources and technology concerns, branch rationalization, and realigning non-performing assets may impact banks’ interim profitability, she added.
-Sitharaman also provided details of the government’s latest cash infusion into the state-run lenders.

-To revive the sector, the government has injected roughly $36 billion rupees of taxpayer money into state-run banks over the last five years.
-In July, it announced plans to infuse another 700 billion rupees ($9.79 billion) into the banks this fiscal year.
+Sitharaman also announced the ten lenders to be granted funds in the government’s latest cash infusion into state-run banks, after it announced in July plans to inject another 700 billion rupees ($9.79 billion) into the sector this fiscal year.

-Sitharaman unveiled the 10 lenders to be granted funds.
-PNB is to be the biggest beneficiary, with 160 billion rupees, followed by Union Bank, which will receive 117 billion rupees.
+PNB is to be the biggest beneficiary, receiving 160 billion rupees, followed by Union Bank with 117 billion rupees.

+The government has injected roughly $36 billion rupees of taxpayers’ money into state-run banks over the last five years to revive the sector.

-“The infusion is primarily aimed at giving a boost to the economy,” said Sitharaman, while adding that gross non-performing asset levels at state-run banks have fallen sharply over the last fiscal year. ($1=71.4920 Indian rupees) (Reporting by Mayank Bhardwaj and Aftab Ahmed; Additional reporting by Nupur Anand and Abhirup Roy in MUMBAI; Writing by Nupur Anand and Euan Rocha; Editing by Sanjeev Miglani and Clarence Fernandez)
+“The infusion is primarily aimed at giving a boost to the economy,” said Sitharaman, while adding that gross non-performing asset levels at state-run banks have fallen sharply over the last fiscal year.

+Apart from injecting more funds, the government is also taking steps to strengthen the banks’ boards oversight capabilities.
+It has allowed them to hire external chief risk officers and to provide them market-linked compensation.

+This will improve underwriting standards at these banks, which has been a long-time concern, added Khetan.